-Minimum Age of Juvenile Court Jurisdiction Maximum Age for Charging Youth in Juvenile Court Automatic Transfers or Direct File Discretionary Transfers Requirement for Court to Consider Trauma or Past Victimization Summary 10.
-"Delinquent juvenile" is defined as, "a juvenile ten (10) years of age or older " 17 Yes.
-Minors 16+ years old who have been charged with felony offenses and minors previously convicted in criminal court.
+Past Victimization Summary 10.
+"Delinquent juvenile" is defined as "a juvenile ten (10) years of age or older " 17.
 Yes.
+Minors 16+ years old who have been charged with felony offenses and minors previously convicted in Yes.
 14 and 15 year olds charged with certain offenses may be transferred to criminal court.
-No. Relevant Statute(s) Ark.
-Code Ann. § 9-27-303(15)(A) (Definitions); Ark Code Ann. § 9-27- 306(a)(1)(A)(i) (Jurisdiction) Ark.
-Code Ann. § 9-27- 306(a)(1)(A)(i) (Jurisdiction) Ark.
-Code Ann. § 9-27-318(a) (Filing and transfer to criminal division of circuit court) Ark.
-Code Ann. § 9- 27-318(b) (Filing and transfer to criminal division of circuit court) Ark.
-Code Ann. § 9-27-318(g) (Filing and transfer to criminal division of circuit court)
+No. criminal court.
+Relevant Ark.
+Code Ann. § Ark.
+Code Ann. § Ark.
+Code Ann. § Ark.
+Code Ann. § Ark.
+Code Ann.
+Statute(s) 9-27-303(15)(A) (Definitions); 9-27- 306(a)(1)(A)(i) 9-27-318(a) (Filing and transfer to 9-27-318(b) (Filing and transfer to § 9-27-318(g) (Filing and Ark Code Ann. § 9-27- 306(a)(1)(A)(i) (Jurisdiction) (Jurisdiction) criminal division of circuit court) criminal division of circuit court) transfer to criminal division of circuit court)

-Consequently, some minors may still be subjected to age-inappropriate juvenile court responses due to state laws that: (1) fail to establish a minimum age for juvenile court jurisdiction that aligns international human rights standards; (2) allow some juvenile cases to be automatically transferred to criminal court; and (3) do not require the juvenile court to consider past trafficking victimization or trauma when making a transfer determination.
+Consequently, some minors may still be subjected to age-inappropriate juvenile court responses due to state laws that: (1) fail to establish a minimum age for juvenile court jurisdiction that aligns with domestic standards; (2) allow some juvenile cases to be automatically transferred to criminal court; and (3) do not require the juvenile court to consider past trafficking victimization or trauma when making a transfer determination.

 2.9.1 Recommendation: Statutorily require age-appropriate juvenile court responses for all children accused of engaging in juvenile or criminal conduct.
+(See Issue Brief 2.9.)

-Policy Goal 2.10 State law defines child abuse to include child sex trafficking for purposes of accessing child welfare services.
+Policy Goal 2.10 State law defines child abuse to include child sex trafficking to ensure access to child welfare services.